taniya76/Assignment_Helper/README.md

   - On top-right there is logout button
     ![image](https://github.com/taniya76/Assignment_Helper/blob/master/screenshots/Screenshot%20(15).jpg)

   - There are multiple Assignment Cards on the home page.
+And also each Assignment card is scroll-able.
+If content of card overflows then user can scroll inside the card.
     ![image](https://github.com/taniya76/Assignment_Helper/blob/master/screenshots/Screenshot%20(19).jpg)

 3. Create Assignment Page for Teachers